A Flexible Itinerary for 3 Days in Sydney [2024]

 The exclusive Camp Cove beach is a short walk from Watson’s Bay wharf

-There is lots to see at North Head, including old war bunkers and memorials or the Quarantine Station complex.
+There is lots to see at North Head, including old war bunkers and memorials or the Quarantine Station complex, known as Q Station.
 The Bella Vista Cafe at North Head has lovely meals and a fantastic view back to the city.

 Barangaroo sunset